arizvisa/ida-minsc/docs/static/tagging.rst

     [float] float(2.71828182846)
     [linked] 0x51b2080

 IDA supports two different types of comments within the database.
-A comment can be either a "repeatable" comment, or a "non-repeatable" comment.
-By default when tagging, this type of comment is automatically chosen based on whether the address belongs to a function, or a global.
+These are a "repeatable" or a non-repeatable" comment.
+By default when tagging, the type of comment is automatically chosen based on whether the address belongs to a function, or a global.
 When fetching a tag, however, both types of comments are combined whilst giving priority to the automatically chosen comment type.

 When tagging an address belonging to a function's contents, the default comment type of "non-repeatable" will be chosen.
 When tagging to a global, or an actual